-Corporate Plan: Forms basis for Council's Corporate Plan to be open, informative and transparent Classification: Executive Services - Statutory Policies - Access to Meetings - Code of Practice First Issued/Approved: 27 th August 2002 Review Frequency: Regulatory Requirement : The Local Government Act 1999 92(2) requires that Council must, within 12 months after the conclusion of each periodic election, review the operation of its code of Practice under this section Section 92(3) states: "A Council may at any time alter its code of practice, or substitute a new code of practice" Good Governance Practice : Annually Last Reviewed: 27 August 2019 Next Review Due: ( Regulatory Requirement : Within 12 months of Elections 2022 Good Governance Practice: 2020 Responsible Officer(s): CEO / EA Council File Reference: Council Policies (P) Applicable Legislation: Local Government Act 1999, Section 92 - Refer Appendix 1 Relevant Policies: Public Consultation; Code of Conduct Elected Members & Committee Members; Code of Conduct- Council Employees; Confidentiality Provisions - Code of Practice; Procurement Policy (Contracting & Tendering); Order Making Policy; Review of Council Decisions (including handling complaints).
-Related Procedures: Public Consultation required prior to adoption following review or alteration Delegations: Berri Barmera Council Delegations Register
+Corporate Plan: Forms basis for Council's Corporate Plan to be open, informative, and transparent Classification: Executive Services, Statutory Policies, Access to Meetings, Code of Practice First Issued/Approved: 27 August 2002 Review Frequency: Regulatory Requirement: The Local Government Act 1999 92(2) requires that Council must, within 12 months after the conclusion of each periodic election, review the operation of its code of Practice under this section 92(3) states: "A Council may at any time alter its code of practice, or substitute a new code of practice" Good Governance Practice: Biannually Notice No 1: (a) provides that a Council is not required to adopt any provision in a code of practice that would prevent or inhibit members from participating in Council meetings or Council committee meetings by electronic means; (b) provides that Council members may meet by electronic means to alter the code of practice of the Council, or substitute a new code of practice of the Council, even if the existing code of practice prevents or inhibits the Council members from meeting by electronic means; (c) suspends the requirement in section 92(5) that before a Council adopts, alters or substitutes a code of practice it makes copies of the proposed code, alterations or substitute code (as the case may be) available for inspection and purchase at the principal office of the Council and on a website determined by the Council and that the Council follow the steps set out in its public consultation policy.
+Last Reviewed: October 2023 Next Review Due: Regulatory Requirement: Within 12 months of Elections 2026 Good Governance Responsible Officer(s): Chief Executive Officer/Executive Assistant Council File Reference: Council (P) Applicable Legislation: Local Government Act 1999, Section 92 - Refer Appendix Relevant Policies: Public Consultation; Code of Conduct Elected Members & Committee Members; Code of Conduct- Council Employees; Confidentiality Provisions - Code of Practice; Procurement Policy (Contracting & Tendering); Order Making Policy; Review of Council Decisions (including handling complaints).
+Local Government (Public Health Emergency) Amendment Act 2020 and the Electronic Participation in Council Meetings Notice (No 1) 2020 Related Procedures: Public Consultation required prior to adoption following review or alteration Delegations: Berri Barmera Council Delegations Register